syyunn/lobbyview/proposal/Representation Learning on Heterogeneous Lobby Graph.md

 3. [Research Processes](#)

 ## <a name="Goals"></a> Goals
-Find best representations for the different components of the ***Lobby Graph*** that well performs downstream tasks, such as "Bill pass prediction", "Interest Group detection(classification)", etc.
+Find best representations for the different components of the ***Lobby Graph*** that well performs downstream tasks, such as "Bill pass prediction", "Interest Group detection or classification", etc.

 ## <a name="Hetero"></a> On Heterogeneous Graph
 ### Definition of Heterogeneous Graph